 7 Big holes In The World

-Giant holes are strange natural or man-made phenomena that appear around the world.
+Big holes in the world – Giant holes are strange natural or man-made phenomena that appear around the world.
 In man’s search for mineral wealth, many enormous holes have been dug.
-Here are some of the big holes in the world.
+Here are some of the biggest holes in the world.

 1. Bingham Canyon Mine – Utah